 Who or What is Barbatos?

-Barbatos is described as both a Great Duke and an Earl of Hell.
+Barbatos is both a Great Duke and an Earl of Hell.
 Traditional demonology says he was once part of the angelic Order of Virtues.
 However, some sources mention the Order of Powers instead.
 After the rebellion in Heaven, he was cast out and now leads thirty legions of spirits in the infernal ranks.

-Barbatos is mainly known for sharing knowledge and helping with social situations.
+The demon is mainly known for sharing knowledge and helping with social situations.
 People seek him out to help with communication, both between people and between humans and animals.
-Unlike many demons who focus on destruction, he is more interested in uncovering secrets and repairing broken relationships.
-However, his influence is still considered demonic.

 COMMAND THE 72 DEMONS OF THE ARS GOETIA.
 Limited-Time: Up to 10% OFF!